ur4me/Taxi-Trip-Duration/README.md

 ```
 #cross-validation and checking iterations
 set.seed(4321)
-xgb_cv <- xgb.cv(xgb_params,dtrain,early_stopping_rounds = 10, nfold = 5, print_every_n = 5, nrounds=300, nthread=6)
+xgb_cv <- xgb.cv(xgb_params,dtrain,early_stopping_rounds = 10, nfold = 5, print_every_n = 5, nrounds=350, nthread=6)

 ```
-61 was my best iteration.
+350 was my best iteration.
 I played around with the figures in parameters by using confusion matrix but omitted to state here as it was quite long process.
 Above figures gave me the best accuracy so far but I need to keep working on it to make best model.

 ```
-#### Real Prediction
 #predict the model
 gb_dt <- xgb.train(params = xgb_params,
                    data = dtrain,
                    verbose = 1, maximize =F,
-                   nrounds = 300, nthread=6)
+                   nrounds = 350, nthread=6)

 prediction <- predict(gb_dt,dtest)